HomeSEOHow to Fix Your Website's SEO

 Link to related pages using descriptive anchor text that includes relevant keywords.
 Instead of generic “click here” or “read more” links, use specific phrases like “comprehensive SEO audit checklist” or “advanced keyword research techniques.”

 What if you could increase your page views by 40% without creating any new content?
-Calculated internal linking makes this possible by encouraging users to explore more of your site.
+Careful internal linking makes this possible by encouraging users to explore more of your site.
 According to Google’s SEO Starter Guide, well-planned internal links help users navigate your site and can improve your search rankings.

 Success Story: A client increased their organic traffic by 65% in four months simply by implementing a well-thought-out internal linking plan.
 They identified their highest-authority pages and used them to boost their most important commercial pages through targeted internal links.

-Future Directions
+Future directions

 Myth Debunked: Many believe that SEO is becoming less important due to paid advertising and social media.
 However, according to web accessibility guidance and current search trends, organic search continues to drive the majority of website traffic for most businesses.
 SEO remains one of the highest-ROI marketing channels available.